cassproject/cass-editor/docs/README.md

 features:
 - title: Collaborate with your team
   details: CaSS Authoring Tools supports user and group access to your authored competency frameworks.
-- title: Customized Comeptency Properties
+- title: Customized Competency Properties
-  details: Our Authoring Tools to support your organizations unique needs.
+  details: Our Authoring Tools support your organizations unique needs.
 Use our custom competency properties to customize the abilities of the authoring tool.
 - title: Work with existing frameworks
   details: CaSS can import and export a variety of file format and types.
 Start working with your existing data.
 footer: Copyright © 2020 Eduworks Corporation